A rectangular additive convolution for polynomials: Appendix

 \section{Appendix}

-In this section, we give a brief sketch of the computation leading from Theorem~\ref{thm:asymptgegen} to Corollary~\ref{cor:asymptcauchygegen}.
-We have seen such a computation referred to as ``standard'' in various places in the literature, but wanted to give some indication as to how the proof goes for those less familiar with such computations.
+In this appendix, we give a brief sketch of the computation leading from Theorem~\ref{thm:asymptgegen} to Corollary~\ref{cor:asymptcauchygegen}.
+We have seen such a calculation referred to as ``standard'' in various places in the literature, but wanted to give some indication as to how the proof goes for those who, like the authors, might be less familiar with such computations.

 \begin{lemma} For $\theta > 0$ and $\nn > 0$, let $\mtn$ be a sequence of compact distributions for which

 where $\gamma_\theta = \frac{\sqrt{2 \theta + 1}} {\theta+1}$.
 Then for all $x > \gamma_\theta$, we have